tarekmohameddev/sharqia/ai/bulk-orders-actions-and-printed-status.md

   - POST `vendor/orders/bulk-invoices` → `Vendor\Order\OrderController@bulkInvoices`
   - GET  `vendor/orders/generate-invoice/{id}` → single invoice (also marks printed)

+Button wiring:
+- Print Unprinted posts to the existing bulk-invoices endpoints with `apply_to=all` and `is_printed=0`, preserving current query filters (status, date range, seller, customer, etc.).

+### Stats Summary
+- Visible at the top of the orders list (Admin and Vendor).
+- Shows five numbers:
+  - Total orders
+  - Total orders this month
+  - Total orders today
+  - Printed orders
+  - Unprinted orders
+- Counts respect the viewing context:
+  - Admin: respects optional `seller_id`/`seller_is` filter when set.
+  - Vendor: automatically scoped to the authenticated seller.
+- Implementation:
+  - Repository: `OrderRepository::getCountWhere(array $filters)` computes counts efficiently.
+  - Controllers compute and pass `stats` to the views:
+    - Admin: `App\Http\Controllers\Admin\Order\OrderController@index`
+    - Vendor: `App\Http\Controllers\Vendor\Order\OrderController@getListView`

 ### Printing Behavior
 - Single invoice: downloads PDF and marks `is_printed = 1` for that order.
 - Merged invoices: compiles all selected (or all filtered) orders into one PDF, downloads it, then marks each included order as printed.
+- Print Unprinted: compiles only orders where `is_printed = 0` within the current filtered result, downloads a merged PDF, then marks those orders as printed.

 ### Filtering
 - Orders list accepts `is_printed` filter: